geoserver/geoserver.github.io/_posts/2025-10-14-geoserver-2-28-0-released.md

 ## Image Processing Engine updated

-Updating the image processing engine used by GeoServer to be Java 17 compatible is on of the first major objectives of the GeoServer 3 crowdfunding activity.
+Updating the image processing engine used by GeoServer to be Java 17 compatible is one of the first major objectives of the GeoServer 3 crowdfunding activity.
 We are pleased to provide the upgrade from Java Advanced Imaging 1.1.3 to Eclipse ImageN 0.9.0 as part of the GeoServer 2.28.0 release.

 <img src="/img/posts/2.28/imagen-migration.png" alt="JAI 1.1.3 to ImageN 0.9.0 Migration" style="display:block; margin-left:auto; margin-right:auto; scale:70%;"/>

 Eclipse ImageN 0.9.0 is a stable release of two established codebases (Java Advanced Imaging and JAI-Ext) combined together into a single project.
-ImageN 1.0.0 will be released once the team has had an opportunity to increasing the test coverage, and update the user manual, over the course of the GeoServer 3.0 project.
+ImageN 1.0.0 will be released once the team has had an opportunity to increase the test coverage and update the user manual, over the course of the GeoServer 3.0 series.

 Thanks to the Jody (GeoCat), Andrea and Daniele (GeoSolutions) for this work and GeoServer 3 Crowdfunding for accomplishing this key objective for the future of GeoServer.
-We would also like to thank the Eclipse Foundation for working with Oracle to finally make this Sun Microsystems technology open source alongside OpenJDK.
+We would also like to thank the Eclipse Foundation for working with Oracle to finally make this Sun Microsystems technology open source, alongside OpenJDK.

 For more information see [Eclipse ImageN](https://eclipse-imagen.github.io/imagen/) and updated Wikipedia Entry for [Java Advanced Imaging](https://en.wikipedia.org/wiki/Java_Advanced_Imaging).

 ## Legend: Symbology Encoding Functions

-This release includes a long awaited improvement for legend graphic generation - creating a legend graphic when the Symbology Encoding `Recode`, `Interpolate` and `Categorize` functions are used.
+This release includes a long-awaited improvement for legend graphic generation - creating a legend graphic when the Symbology Encoding `Recode`, `Interpolate` and `Categorize` functions are used.

 ``` xml
 <Fill>